 Czech & Speake Lavender Cologne Spray

 Dropping off can up your pain threshold

 Another interesting one.
-If you’ve had a recent injury — anything from a sprained ankle to a broken leg — rather than popping another ibuprofen, you should try to get your 8 hours every night.
+If you’ve had a recent injury — anything from a sprained ankle to a broken leg — rather than popping ibuprofen, just try to get your nightly eight hours.
 Many studies have shown a link between sleep loss and a lower pain threshold, so the more winks you get, the tougher you’ll become.

 But, if you’re struggling to sleep in the first place, how can you ensure you drop off?
 Easy.
 Cool yourself down.
-This may mean just turning your heating off or cracking a window, but we’d suggest throwing off the duvet for a cool sheet, buying some linen pyjamas or investing in a fan instead.
+This may mean just turning your heating off or cracking a window, but we’d suggest throwing off the duvet and pulling on a cooler sheet, buying some linen pyjamas or investing in a top-of-the-line fan.